 The problem is that when compared to IP cameras, analog CCTV technology itself is simply outdated, causing distortion of the video images no matter how much you paid for the camera.
 You can add a DVR to record the images you film on a CCTV camera.
 However, even though the analog signal converts to digital to record to the DVR, the footage itself will still be blurrier than that of a completely digital camera.

 Footage quality is a top benefit of IP cameras vs. analog ones, because seeing and recording an image is the entire point.
 However, there are pros and cons when comparing CCTV analog vs. IP Cameras.

 Image Transmission and Storage

-IP cameras use technology that transmits the video signal through the cloud.
+When compared to analog cameras, IP cameras use technology that transmits the video signal through the cloud.
 An IP security camera digitizes the video by using an encoder with an onboard web server.
 The camera then uses a Wi-Fi or hard-wired Internet signal to transmit data online.
 This allows you to view the images in a web browser.